 There are two forms of the ALTER TABLE DROP statement.
-You can drop a column or constraint by name or you can drop a PRIMARY KEY, a LIMIT PARTITION ROWS constraint, or a USING TTL clause by identifying the item to drop, since there is only one such item for any given table.
+You can drop a column or constraint by name or you can drop a PRIMARY KEY or a USING TTL clause by identifying the item to drop, since there is only one such item for any given table.